Share

 Liver

-Hepatic dysfunction impairs liver functions like detoxification, synthesis, and regulation, leading to high mortality in intensive care unit (ICU) patients.
-Extra Corporeal Liver Support (ECLS) systems aim to support liver detoxification by clearing hepatotoxic molecules from the blood.
+Hepatic dysfunction affects key liver functions such as detoxification, synthesis, and metabolic regulation, and is associated with high mortality in intensive care unit (ICU) patients.
+Extracorporeal Liver Support systems are intended to assist liver detoxification by helping to remove hepatotoxic molecules from the blood.

 Next-Level Liver Support

-One of the main problems with Acute Liver Dysfunction (ALD) is auto-intoxication from substances usually metabolized or excreted by the liver, such as bilirubin, bile acids, ammonia, and others.
-Liver auto-intoxication and systemic hyperinflammation, which often accompanies ALD, can progress to Multi Organ Dysfunction Syndrome (MODS).
+One of the main challenges in Acute Liver Dysfunction (ALD) is auto-intoxication caused by substances normally metabolized or excreted by the liver, such as bilirubin, bile acids, ammonia, and others.
+Liver auto-intoxication and the systemic hyperinflammation that often accompanies ALD may contribute to progression toward Multi Organ Dysfunction Syndrome (MODS).

 Liver support by CytoSorb